When a development is subject to Biodiversity Net Gain provisions, Tendring District Council will impose planning condition(s) on the decision notice.

-Significant (for BNG) shall apply to all Major development, and/or any development that includes the following:-
+‘Significant’ (for onsite BNG) shall apply to all Major* development,

-The Council reserves the right to add or amend the above list following consultation with our appointed ecologist.
+The Council reserves the right to add or amend the above list and/or determine that a development is defined as significant with clear reasons following consultation with our appointed ecologist.

 Failure to comply with this requirement may result in the refusal of the BNG condition.